ZerBea/hcxdumptool/README.md

 * disconnect a CLIENT from an associated ACCESS POINT to get a complete handshake (M1M2M3M4) and a PMKID (turn off by --attemptapmax)

 * allow a CLIENT to connect to hcxdumptool to get a challenge (M1M2) or an EAP-ID (turn off by --attemptclientmax)

-They can be turned off using options.
-The BPF can be used to select a target (or multible targets) or to protect devices.

 You must use hcxdumptool only on networks you have permission to do this and if you know what you are doing, because: